JoyoVarghese/FirstLocalRepo/README.md

-# Read Me
+# API Test Cases for the Partner API testing.
-A sample Local Repo to learn the nuances of GitHub Also the first commit to Main
+- API Testing Coverage as part of the Partner API project.